-By adding queries and mutations from multiple connected services, or by writing your own queries and mutations that use services, you can stitch together exactly the API you need to interact with all of the services your app or business depends upon.
+By adding queries and mutations from connected services, or by writing your own queries and mutations, you can stitch together the API you need to interact with your preferred services.

 In the following walkthrough, we'll be using the Rick and Morty GraphQL API.